Meet The Board

 Company team

-Roy Del Valle
+Roy Del Valle, Treasurer

 Dr. Del Valle is the District Manager of the MLEO, MRS, Marquette, District Office.
 Dr. Del Valle’s professional experience includes over 20 years of direct service provision to individuals with disabilities in the State VR program & non-profit organizations.